sleepygarden/electron-template/README.md

 # electron-template
-A quickstart for electron, but a little more fleshed out
+A quick start for electron, but a little more fleshed out